Neil Marshall: Career

 "Bad Seed", of the anthology horror film Tales of Halloween, which had its world premiere on 24 July 2015 at the Fantasia International Film Festival.

 Marshall directed episodes of several television series, including Black Sails, Constantine, Hannibal, Westworld, Timeless, and Lost in Space, the lattermost two of which he also executive produced.
 He was nominated for a Primetime Emmy Award for Outstanding Directing for a Drama Series for his work on the Game of Thrones episode "The Watchers on the Wall".
 In February 2015, Marshall and his agent Marc Helwig founded the television production company Applebox Entertainment and signed with this company, a two-year deal with Legendary TV.

 In 2017, Marshall signed on to direct a reboot of Hellboy, released in April 2019.
 Marshall has since disowned the film, criticizing the script and calling the job "the worst professional experience of my life."
 Marshall only accepted the film due to not making a feature film in nine years and also being initially intrigued by the horror pitch.

 He then wrote and directed the horror film The Reckoning, which was released in 2020.
 He created a production company, Scarlett Productions, with actress Charlotte Kirk.

+Marshall signed with Verve, an agency, in November 2019.
+In late August 2020, Verve dropped Marshall without comment.
+As of August 2020, Marshall is still signed with Artists First, a management firm.